xorguy/translations/README.md

-# Translations
+# Purpose

-This repository is for localizing the text necessary to offer Weather Line in more local languages around the world.
+This repository is for translating Weather Line into more languages.
 Contributors are app users that translate in exchange for lifetime access to Weather Line.
 Contact us at team@weatherlineapp.com if you would like to contribute.

+# How To

+You must have a github account (free registration here) to contribute.

 # Status